tevans-3/Number-Game/README.md

 # Number-Game
-Pattern matching game playable in the terminal.
+Pattern recognition game playable in the terminal.